nylander/Mailfit/README.md

 Mailfit
 =======

-Perl script that runs PAUP and MrModeltest2 (or Modeltest) and sends (optionally) results via e-mail.README mailfit.pl v.0.2
+Perl script that runs PAUP and MrModeltest2 (or Modeltest) and sends (optionally) results via e-mail.

+README mailfit.pl v.0.2

 06/23/2006 03:24:10